Windexi/pwhyd/UPDATES.md

 ## A dedicated page for notices on important development updates.

 ## June 4th, 2018 // 4:15PM PST
 New Bark Town is complete!
-The complex scripting in Oak's Lab is finally complete after days of tests, and I am very excited for the future of this project.
+The complex scripting in Oak's Lab has been finished after days of tests, and I am very excited for the future of this project.
 You can now download **Public Test Builds** of the project over at the [dedicated Builds page.](https://github.com/Windexi/pwhyd/blob/master/BUILDS.md)
 Starting this Saturday, development will start to slow down for the Summer, as my volunteer jobs will start full time.
 I'll submit another update on progress before I leave.